Ed Hussey –

 The £2,500 is the maximum amount that the Government will physically pay for salary.
 Therefore, for employees earning below £37500 p.a. the employer will receive 80% of the normal salary.
 For those earning above £37500 p.a., the employer will receive £2,500 per month.
 Therefore, from the employee’s perspective, this is the gross amount.

-The Government have further clarified that they will also contribute the basic employer auto enrolment pension contribution of 3% and the employers National Insurance Contribution of up to 13.8% on the claimable furlough salary in addition to the salary amount.
+The Government will also contribute the basic employer auto enrolment pension contribution of 3% and the employers National Insurance Contribution of up to 13.8% on the claimable furlough salary in addition to the salary amount.

 Can I provide support to contractors during this period?

 Contractors are an independent business and care should be taken before favourable support is provided to them.
 The main concern is that this could be indicative of employment thus making PAYE or IR35 applicable.
 The other issue is that contractors have usually been paid at a higher rate to reflect the independent business to business relationship.
 The government has announced measures to provide income support to self-employed workers and this may be of assistance to some contractors.

 Can I increase salaries now to secure a higher level of support from the Government?

 The support will be based on salaries as at the last RTI submission up on or before 19 March 2020 and therefore subsequent changes will be ineffective in securing additional Government support.

 Is it possible to furlough more employees if work dries up more than expected?